bbrodt/uberfire-docs/docs/tutorial2/VFS.md

 </module>
 ```

 This file lives in the "org.uberfire" package in your src/main/resources project folder and defines a GWT "module".
-The <source path='client'> and <source path='shared'> elements declare that all the classes in the org.uberfire.client and org.uberfire.shared packages and their sub-packages are GWT-managed.
+The &lt;source path='client'&gt; and &lt;source path='shared'&gt; elements declare that all the classes in the org.uberfire.client and org.uberfire.shared packages and their sub-packages are GWT-managed.
 Everything else (e.g. the stuff in the org.uberfire.backend package) is server-side.

-The <inherits> elements define the dependencies required by this module.
+The &lt;inherits&gt; elements define the dependencies required by this module.
 Java source code for these dependencies must be available to the GWT compiler, and must have their own *.gwt.xml resources, i.e. they must also be GWT modules.
 For example, if you're using the eclipse IDE to build your Uberfire project, you can see these in the "Maven Dependencies" library:

 ![GWT Dependencies](eclipse-uberfire-gwt-dependencies.png)